unbit/foohid/README.md

 }
 ```

-So to create a virtual mouse:
+So to create and move a virtual mouse:

 ```c